 Don’t underestimate the importance of company culture!
-Every firm has their own feel and it’s important to dress accordingly.
-When interviewing somewhere corporate, whether it be a finance or real estate firm, it’s a must to dress the part and wear a beautiful suit with a crisp white button down.
+Every firm has its own feel and it’s important to dress accordingly.
+When interviewing somewhere corporate, whether it be a finance or real estate firm, it’s a must to dress the part and wear a beautiful suit with a crisp white button-down.
 When interviewing at a creative firm, whether it be an advertising company or a contemporary fashion brand, make sure your attire is a reflection of that.
-Skinny black jeans with a blouse and a cute blazer is the right direction.
+Skinny black jeans with a blouse and a cute blazer are the right direction.

 Never start an interview off on a bad foot!
 Being on time is considered late.
 Google maps and Waze are here for a reason!
 So, take advantage and map out your drive in advance.
 Always prepare for traffic and leave time for some parking difficulty.